You can use the National Residential Medication Chart (NRMC) to prescribe most PBS medicines for your patients in residential aged care facilities.

 Prescribe and supply medicines from the NRMC

-You can prescribe and supply most medicines directly from the NRMC without the need for a separate written prescription.
-This includes PBS and RPBS claiming by pharmacists where applicable.
+You can prescribe and supply most medicines directly from the NRMC without a separate written prescription.
+This includes PBS and RPBS claiming by pharmacists if applicable.

 Certain medicines still require a written prescription.
 They also require an order on the NRMC.
 These medicines include: